gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 ## Agenda
 - Dataprep Workflow
-- Transformation recipe - brew Your perfect data source
+- Transformation recipe - brew your perfect data source
 - Working with recipies - discovering functionalities of Dataprep
 - Exercises

 ## Cloud Dataprep

 ### Concept & Purpose
-*Cloud Dataprep* is tool developed and managed by **Trifacta**, which allows You to import data from external source (CSV, JSON etc.), cleanse, transform and enrich them according to Your project's needs.
+*Cloud Dataprep* is tool developed and managed by **Trifacta**, which allows you to import data from external source (CSV, JSON etc.), cleanse, transform and enrich them according to your project's needs.
-For example, it can be used to transform traffic data of Your application into proper spreadsheet/table, perform deep analysis on them and prepare them to be stored in database engine.
+For example, it can be used to transform traffic data of your application into proper spreadsheet/table, perform deep analysis on them and prepare them to be stored in database engine.

 ### Dataprep Workflow